Why Is December Called December?

 December’s Iconic Moments in History

 Although it faces a numerical identity crisis, December has become a cultural heavyweight.
-It’s the month of hope (new year ahead!), reflection (how did that happen this year?), and relentless holiday cheer.
+It’s the month of hope (the new year ahead!), reflection (how did that happen this year?), and relentless holiday cheer.

-Whether you’re lighting candles, decking halls, or hiding from relatives, December has something for everyone.
+Whether you’re lighting candles, decking halls, or strategically hiding from relatives, December has something for everyone.

-And that’s why it’s called December: a weird, wonderful, misnamed month full of history, celebrations, and proof that humans have been improvising since forever.
+And that’s why it’s called December: a weird, wonderful, misnamed month full of history, celebrations, and proof that humans have been improvising ever since.

 December’s Legacy in Language and Culture